summitto/pgp-packet-library/README.md

 This command might need administrative privileges.
 Depending on your operating system and configuration, you might need to use `sudo` or change to an administrator account before executing the command.

 ## Using the library

+The easiest way to use the library is by setting up a CMake project and use the provided CMake modules under `cmake/Modules` to locate the dependencies, a clear example of how to do it can be found in the [pgp-key-generation repository](https://github.com/summitto/pgp-key-generation/).

 ### Creating a simple packet